Barriers to Successful IT Project Governance

-While the core functions of project governance are largely universal, the techniques used may vary depending on the context of the project and its methodology.
-Historically, project governance has been discussed in light of traditional Waterfall-based stage-gate methodologies, which are sometimes considered unsuitable from IT projects.
+While the core functions of project governance are largely universal, the techniques may vary depending on the project’s context and its methodology.
+Historically, project governance has been understood as traditional Waterfall-based stage-gate methodologies, which has been considered unsuitable for IT project governance.

 Many IT projects apply iterative methodologies like Agile that are inherently different from traditional methodologies.
+These differences have led Agile advocates to declare that project governance has no place in IT projects.
 This is mostly due to their emphasis on customer value, flexible requirements, iterative structures, and self-governing qualities.
-These inherent differences have often led Agile advocates to declare that project governance has no place in Agile projects.
-We believe otherwise.
-While Agile projects may be different, it does not mean that project governance is no longer valid.
+However, while Agile projects may indeed be different, that does not mean that project governance is invalid.

-Whether you are running Waterfall-based or Agile-based projects, every project team wants to make the right decision and make these decisions faster to achieve their objectives.
-Agile governance is not about adding more rules to a flexible framework, but about establishing the fastest route that creates the most value.
+Whether you’re running Waterfall or Agile-based projects, every project team wants to make the right decisions to achieve their goals.
+Agile governance is not about adding more rules to projects, but about establishing the fastest route to create the most value.

 What is IT Governance